sohmc/Backup-Script/README.md

  Options:
+   -n <name>     Sets the tar.gz file name [default: "backup"] -d <format>   Sets date command format [default: "%Y/%m/%d %T" ie: "2024-03-05 07:01:53"] -l <number>   Incremental backup mode: Adds 'level<number>' to the filename.
+                 If the number is greater than 0, an incremental backup is performed.
+                 Full backups are performed by default (and when a snar file does not exist), but indicating a level will create a snar file that will store data necessary to perform future backups.
-   -n <name>     Sets the tar.gz file name [default: "backup"] -s <path>     Path to which the generated backup file will be saved to [default: current working directory] -e <pattern>  Exclude a pattern (specific files / folders) from being backed up -u <path>     rclone path to which the backup file will be uploaded to (not providing one will skip the upload process)
+   -s <path>     Path to which the generated backup file will be saved to [default: current working directory] -e <pattern>  Exclude a pattern (specific files / folders) from being backed up -u <path>     rclone path to which the backup file will be uploaded to (not providing one will skip the upload process)